ADDPAID GENERAL TERMS AND CONDITIONS OF ASSIGNMENT AND USE (29 may 2019)

 Only the Unwilling Debtor may dispute the unpaid debt.
 The dispute procedure is not open to third parties.
 A User Account will automatically be created in its name in order to track the dispute.

 Once the dispute form has been completed and validated, the unpaid debt declaration shall be removed from the site until further notice and the User shall receive a dispute notification.
-If an unpaid debt is disputed, the User undertakes to remove, as soon as the notification is received, any message relating to an unpaid debt declaration that it may have decided to publish through its social media accounts (see Article Publication of unpaid debts by the User on the User’s social media accounts above).
+If an unpaid debt is disputed, the User undertakes to remove, as soon as the notification is received, any message relating to an unpaid debt declaration that it may have decided to publish through its social media accounts (see Article 5.6 above).

 If the User confirms the unpaid debt declaration, the publication of the declaration shall be reactivated on the Site and shall again be publicly accessible to Site Visitors and Users via the search tool.
-The User may, at its discretion, publish a message of its choosing relating to an unpaid debt declaration through its social media accounts (see Article Publication of unpaid debts by the User on the User’s social media accounts above).
+The User may, at its discretion, publish a message of its choosing relating to an unpaid debt declaration through its social media accounts (see Article 5.6 above).

-If the unpaid debt declaration is confirmed by the User and if it takes the view that the dispute procedure described in this Article is not appropriate, the Unwilling Debtor may file an abuse report with Amaro using the procedure described in Reporting abuse below.
+If the unpaid debt declaration is confirmed by the User and if it takes the view that the dispute procedure described in this Article is not appropriate, the Unwilling Debtor may file an abuse report with Amaro using the procedure described in Article 9 below.

 The service quality required by both Amaro and Users implies a certain level of conduct in Users’ communication and behaviour, respect for third parties’ rights and compliance with laws and regulations in force.